 Description: RWHAP recipients and subrecipients rely on program income to support and enhance the provision of critical services to RWHAP clients.
-This 101 institute session will define program income and present the legislative and programmatic requirements regarding program income generated and received as a result of the receipt of a RWHAP award.
+This 101 institute session will define program income and present the legislative and

 - Articulate the definition of program income. - Understand the legislative and programmatic requirements for program income. - Describe how program income is generated under RWHAP awards.